Relativistic hydrodynamics with phase transition: Holographic model

 \section{Holographic model}

-In this work, we consider deformed holographic Conformal Field Theories(CFTs) that are dual to five-dimensional Einstein gravity with a minimally coupled massive self-interacting scalar field.
+In this work, we consider deformed holographic Conformal Field Theories(CFTs) that are dual to five-dimensional Einstein gravity with a minimally coupled massive self-interacting scalar field, which we refer to as the Einstein-Klein-Gordon (EKG) model.
 In this section, we summarize the gravity side of the holographic model that we study in the rest of this work.

-In section \ref{sec: Action} we present the Einstein-Klein-Gordon (EKG) action and the explicit form of the scalar potential.
+In section \ref{sec: Action} we present the EKG action and the explicit form of the scalar potential.
 In section \ref{sec: BH-numerics} we discuss solutions corresponding to thermal states in the dual field theory.
 For completeness, in Appendix \ref{appendix-HRG} we derive the explicit form of the counter-term that renders the n-point functions of local boundary operators well-defined and explicitly derive the one-point functions of the boundary theory.
 Also, in Appendix \ref{appendix-nearhor} we provide the near-horizon solutions of bulk fields.
 Moreover, in Appendix \ref{sec:low-T BH} we derive thermal gas solutions, corresponding to vacuum solutions of the boundary theory.
 Then we present a method to compute the low-temperature solutions perturbatively.